Arunachalamkalimuthu/bullstudio/README.md

 npx bullstudio -r <redis_url>
 ```

 That's it!
 The dashboard opens automatically at [http://localhost:4000](http://localhost:4000).
 No code integration needed.
+Bullstudio automatically detects your provider (Bull or BullMq).

 ---